slow-session/wellington.session.nz/historic_sets.md

 ---
 layout: page
-title: Historical Sets
+title: Historic Sets
-permalink: /historical_sets/
+permalink: /historic_sets/
 ---

 These are sets we sometimes play at the Wellington Slow Session.